Will Bankruptcy Affect My Taxes?

 If you are notified that a creditor filed a 1099C form about a debt that was discharged in your Chapter 7 or Chapter 13 bankruptcy, don’t worry.
 You can generally file an IRS form 982 to claim a bankruptcy exclusion.
 There is a similar process for your state tax return.

 Other Debt Reduction Options Could Be Taxed

 The federal mortgage bailout program, which is called the Mortgage Debt Relief Act of 2007, does provide tax relief for people who go through the program to obtain certain types of loan modifications.
-However, the program is quite complicated and you need to be very careful to comply with the program’s rules in order to qualify for the tax relief.
+However, the program is quite complicated and you need to be very careful to comply with the program’s rules to qualify for the tax relief.
 If you do not follow the program to the letter, you could end up owing taxes on any reduction to your mortgage debt.